 10 Reasons for Owning an Underground Wine Cave

-- Storage – A consistent temperature range (55°F -60°F) provides optimum year round conditions for aging and storing your wine, and it is also ideal for storing used barrels without drying them out.
-Surface warehouses require energy to cool, heat, and humidify.
+- Storage – A consistent temperature range (55°F -60°F) provides optimum year-round conditions for aging and storing your wine, and it is also ideal for storing used barrels without drying them out.
+Surface warehouses require energy to cool, heat and humidity.
 Storage space can take up precious winery space.

 - Marketing and Tourism – Wine enthusiasts are drawn to the ambiance wine caves offer for production tours, wine tastings, food pairings, wine auctions, and special events.
 With Cut and Cover Wine Caves, the possibilities for your winery are nearly limitless.
 Beyond storage, our wine caves can offer the availability of tasting rooms, kitchens, restrooms, offices, and even concert areas.
 Our wine caves will help to make your winery a unique and memorable experience for all.

 - Reduce Construction Cost – Our innovative, (patent pending), preformed, interlocking modules are built off-site and shipped to your estate or winery.
 Other wine caves today are made by blasting a cave into the ground, reinforced with wire fabric, and in some cases shotcrete.
 Many sites do not lend easily to this process due to complex geology and poor quality rock.
 Planning and permitting times for subterranean structures compared to drilled caves are also greatly reduced with our system.
 This allows for building wine caves in areas that are otherwise unsuitable for cave construction, lowering overall building costs by saving time, labor, and materials.

 - Save Energy – Underground wine caves naturally hold consistent temperature and humidity levels.
 This helps to eliminate the substantial heating, cooling, and humidifying costs of a surface warehouse, creating a more effective and efficient storage area for your estate or winery.